AylanBoscarino/partners-location/README.md

 > Notice that on some Linux subsystems it might be necessary run the command with sudo depending on the Docker installation

-While building the container the project's binaries are compiled, dependencies are downloaded and the tests are run as well, so it may take a couple of minutes
+While building the container the project's binaries are compiled, dependencies are downloaded and the tests are executed, so it may take a couple of minutes.
-The containers will host the app and the database on the ports 3000 and 27017 respectively, if those ports are busy on your machine you might need to change the designated ports on the docker-compose file changing the value at the left of the colon (:) to the desired port.
+The containers will host the app and the database on the ports 3000 and 27017 respectively, if those ports are busy on your machine, you may need to change the designated ports on the docker-compose file changing the value at the left of the colon (:) to the desired port.

 ## Overview